 No!
 The deadline for posters or artistic entries is the morning of the Showcase.
 Signing up to present at the Showcase only requires that you submit your name, contact information, graduate degree program, submission title, and abstract.
 Abstract: An abstract is a brief summary of your project that will be included in the online version of the Graduate Student Showcase program.

 Is there a limit to how many submissions I can enter?
 What if my poster is from a group project?

-Yes, we ask that each student only submit one entry.
-For each poster there should only be one student presenter, however, each member of the group may create their own poster for the project and submit it to the Showcase individually.
+The Showcase has a strict one-student one-entry policy, and group entries are not permitted – if more than one student meets with judges regarding the same poster, the entire entry will be disqualified from judging and will not be eligible for an award.
+What this means is that for each poster there should only be one student presenter.
+However, each member of a group or lab may create their own individual poster for the project and submit it to the Showcase.
 This submission will also require individual abstract and presenter contact information to be submitted upon signing up.

 What if I have class during the times of the Graduate Student Showcase?